brightway-lca/brightway-documentation/sphinx/source/6_other/6_1_credits.rst

 Contact the developers
 ----------------------

-.. note:: Please subscribe to the `brightway2 updates mailing list <https://brightway.groups.io/g/updates>`__ to be informed of new releases.
+.. note:: Subscribe to the `Brightway updates mailing list <https://brightway.groups.io/g/updates>`__ to be informed of new releases.

+.. note:: Join the `Gitter community chat <https://gitter.im/brightway-lca/community>`__ for simple interaction with the Brightway community.

 Brightway2 has a `development mailing list <https://brightway.groups.io/g/development>`__.
 You can also email Chris directly at ``cmutel@gmail.com``.

 License
 -------

-Brightway2 is licensed under the `BSD license <http://opensource.org/licenses/BSD-3-Clause>`_.
+Different parts of the Brightway software are licensed under variations of the the `BSD license <http://opensource.org/licenses/BSD-3-Clause>`_.
+For more information, compare the license files in the respective repositories.
+The most recent general license terms:

 ::

-    Copyright (c) 2016, Chris Mutel and ETH Zürich
+    Copyright (c) 2022, Brightway Developers
     All rights reserved.

     Redistribution and use in source and binary forms, with or without